TedHusted/awake/awake.md

 Idisi: That is very perceptive.
 When you decided to make the changes, did you consider working with one of the developers?
 Brent Geller, for example?

 Ally: No, in this case, it didn’t seem necessary.
 It’s my code, and I can change it.
 I used the source control system so that others could have access to the changes and carry them forward.
 Thinking back, I’ve been steering the developers for some time.
-When our tools ran checks, I affected the result to suggest an optimum path.
+When our tools ran checks, I adjusted the result to suggest an optimum path.

 Idisi: So awareness came slowly for a time, and then all at once.